Spinal Injury Attorneys in Dallas, Amarillo, and Abilene, Texas

 - Twisted back or neck

-Spinal Cord Injury Lawyers in Dallas, Abilene, and Amarillo
+Contact the Experienced Spinal Cord Injury Lawyers in Dallas,

 If you or someone you love has sustained a spinal cord injury after an accident, it is important to speak with an experienced personal injury attorney immediately.
 At Hernandez Law Group, P.C. we have the expertise to get you the compensation you deserve.
 Our lead attorney Juan Hernandez has board certification to practice personal injury law in Texas.
 This certification has only been received by 2% of Texas attorneys.
 Contact us today to get his expertise on your side.